'Doctor Who' Season 2 (15/41) Reveals Episode Titles & New Trailer

 The 'Doctor Who' Season 2 Cast

 The Doctor and his companions aren’t the only familiar faces returning.
 Susan Twist (In the Flesh), the central mystery of Season 1, will be back playing an as yet unnamed role.
 This could mean that the mystery surrounding her various characters in Season 1 isn’t over just yet.
 Another returning mystery is Mrs. Flood, played by Anita Dobson (The Long Call).
 Season 1 ended on Mrs. Flood wishing the viewers at home an ominous, fourth-wall-breaking “night-night,” so there’s sure to be more of her story to come.
-UNIT officials Kate Lethbridge-Stewart, played by Jemma Redgrave (Grantchester), and Shirley Anne Bingham, played by Ruth Madeley (Years & Years) feature in the trailer as well.
+UNIT officials Kate Lethbridge-Stewart, played by Jemma Redgrave (Grantchester), Shirley Anne Bingham, played by Ruth Madeley (Years & Years), and Bonnie Langford (Agatha Christie's Marple) as former companion Melanie Bush feature as well.

-As for the rest of the cast, Season 2 will add newcomers Rose Ayling-Ellis (Ludwig), Christopher Chung (Slow Horses), Jonah Hauer-King (World on Fire), and Archie Panjabi (Blindspot) as an unnamed villain.
+As for the rest of the cast, Season 2 will add newcomers Rose Ayling-Ellis (Code of Silence), Christopher Chung (Slow Horses), Caoilfhionn Dunne (A Thousand Blows), Jonah Hauer-King (World on Fire), Evelyn Miller (The Lovers), Ariyon Bakare (His Dark Materials), Julie Dray (Ludwig), Kadiff Kirwan (Slow Horses) and, last but not least, Archie Panjabi (Hijack) as an unnamed villain.

 Perhaps this season’s most significant get is Alan Cumming (The Traitors), who will make his return to Doctor Who as the voice of Mr. Ring-a-Ding, a menacing cartoon come to life who can be seen crawling out of a movie theater screen in the trailer.
 Cumming last appeared on Doctor Who playing King James I in the Season 11 episode “The Witchfinders.”
 He’s always been an icon, but his role as host of reality competition show The Traitors has put him at the peak of cultural relevance just in time for Doctor Who.